 - a.
 Select New to expand the 3GPP Cellular Network pane. - b.
-Enter the MCC and MNC values.
+Enter the MCC and MNC values. - c.
+Provide an optional description.
+The Description field supports up to 32 bytes and UTF-8 format.

 The New button remains unavailable until valid values are entered in both fields.